-I am a professional freelance writer/journalist, who specializes in writing about cats, dogs, hoses, and veterinary related topics.
+I am a professional freelance writer/journalist, who specializes in writing about cats, dogs, small animals, horses, and veterinary-related topics.

 I am a B.V.N.A. qualified veterinary nurse/veterinary technician, competent rider, and experienced cat owner and dog handler, as well as having more than a passing familiarity with most other domestic pets too!